Pope in Japan says world must rethink reliance on nuke power

 The meltdown coated the area in radioactive fallout and at one point forced the displacement of 160,000 people.
 Nine years later more than 40,000 people still can’t return home.

 Francis didn’t make the call to abolish nuclear power in his speech before victims.
-But in citing the position of Japanese bishops, he made clear that “important decisions will have to be made about the use of natural resources, and future energy sources in particular.”
+But in citing the position of Japanese bishops and his own calls for lifestyle changes that consider the environment, he made clear that “important decisions will have to be made about the use of natural resources, and future energy sources in particular.”

 “As we think about the future of our common home, we need to realize that we cannot make purely selfish decisions, and that we have a great responsibility to future generations,” he said.
 “Consequently, we must choose a humble and sober way of life that recognizes the urgent realities we are called to face.”